Clipper 5.x – Drivers Guide

 The DBFMDX database driver is supplied as the file, DBFMDX.LIB.

 The Clipper installation program installs this driver in the \CLIPPER5\LIB subdirectory on the drive that you specify, so you need not install the driver manually.

-To link the DBPX driver, you must specify DBPX.LIB to the linker along with your application object (.OBJ) modules.
+To link the DBFMDX database driver into an application program, you must specify DBFMDX.LIB to the linker in addition to your application object files (.OBJ).